 Under a GF within the U.S., essentially all of the capital for each insurer in a particular state is pooled to provide default protection for policyholders.
-The coverage is limited (usually \$300,000 per policyholder for most lines of business), but some lines, such as workers compensation, have unlimited protection and others, such as surety, have no protection.
+The coverage is limited (usually \$300,000 per policyholder for most lines of business), but some lines, such as Workers' Compensation, have unlimited protection and others, such as Surety, have no protection.
 For lines protected by the \$300,000 limit, the GF coverage can vary significantly.
 For example, assuming a lognormal distribution with a 5.0 coefficient of variation, policyholders in a line with an average loss per policy of \$1,000 (e.g., personal insurance) will have 99.53% of their expected losses covered by the GF, with only 0.47% exposure to the insurer's default.
 However, those policyholders in a line with an average loss per policy of \$5,000 (say, commercial insurance) will only have 95.96% covered, with a 4.04% exposure.
 Relative to their expected loss, the ratio of non-covered losses for the two lines is 8.6 to 1.
 So, for this example the presence of GF protection is a major factor in assessing the optimal capital for the two lines.

-Also, the GFs themselves can become exhausted38 in extreme events, since there is an annual limit to the amount they can assess the solvent insurers.
+Also, the GFs themselves can become exhausted in extreme events, since there is an annual limit to the amount they can assess the solvent insurers.
 Thus, in order to estimate optimal capital for a particular insurer, the risk of GF exhaustion must be analyzed.
 When this threat is considered, a much higher portion of default risk becomes attributed to extreme events.
+Consequently, modeling these becomes paramount.
+The extreme events can be national or world-wide in scope (e.g., a financial crisis or a deep pricing down-cycle) or regional (such as a natural catastrophe).